CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"A little flesh, a little breath, and a Reason to rule all – that is myself." - Marcus Aurelius</p>
+<p>"And give up your thirst for books, so that you do not die a grouch, but in true grace and heartfelt gratitude to the god." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->